sts10/project-info/pi-relay/README.md

 We want people all over the world to be able to participate in making the internet safer by streamlining the process of adding trustworthy, properly configured, automatically updating Tor relays.

-Soon we want to expand to address institutional users, partnering with public libraries, universities, and businesses to run high-speed exit and bridge relays.
+Moving forward, we want to expand to address institutional users, partnering with public libraries, universities, and businesses to run high-speed exit and bridge relays.

 |  |  |  |
 | --- | --- | --- |